-The Obesity Institute at Children’s National Health System brings together a comprehensive team of physicians, researchers, and health professionals committed to preventing and treating childhood obesity.
+The Obesity Program at Children’s National Health System brings together a comprehensive team of physicians, researchers and health professionals committed to preventing and treating childhood obesity.

 One of only a few dedicated pediatric teams in the nation, we offer a continuum of care and support for families.
 We aim to empower children and teens to improve their quality of life and to achieve health gains that follow them into adulthood.